rbeyer/hiproc/docs/installation.rst

 working.

-At any rate, create the *isis* conda environment, run the init script, install the data directories that you need, etc.
+At any rate, create the *isis* conda environment, run the init script, install the data directories that you need, etc.  Odds are good that you probably already have an *isis* environment, so maybe you're already good.

 Since you've already got conda installed, the remainder of these instructions are going to use conda (you could also use pip or something else).